Updated: June 2026

 How Power of Sale Affects Your Credit

-A completed power of sale stays on your credit report for several years.
-Most traditional lenders treat it similarly to a consumer proposal when reviewing new mortgage applications.
-Most require two to three years of re-established credit before considering you for a new mortgage.
+A completed power of sale and the missed payments behind it generally stay on your credit report for about six years, the standard reporting period in Canada.
+Many traditional lenders treat that history similarly to a consumer proposal when reviewing a new mortgage application.
+Most want to see a period of re-established credit before considering you again.

 If you stop the process before the lender’s sale closes, the credit damage is typically limited to the missed payments that triggered the default.
 Those payments still appear on your report, but the long-term impact is substantially less than a completed sale.
 That difference is one of the strongest reasons to act early and explore every available option before the process runs its course.